Great to have you with us on the one and only Excellence in Broadcasting Network, Rush Limbos, serving humanity just by being here.

 And I don't think this was tied to that.

-I think I mean the only way to to explain this is that is that Trump is likable.
+I think, I mean, the only way to explain this is that Trump is likable.

 He has a huge likability factor, and people trust a couple of things that he says.

-A, he's gonna make America great again, and he's going to do it from outside the political process that these people all think is corrupt.
+A, he's going to make America great again, and he's going to do it from outside the political process that these people all think is corrupt.

-So that's another thing that has this focus group Luntz said that he thinks, the one you're talking about, he thinks the Republican leadership in the House and Senate needs to come in there, and you need to watch one of these and find out how far out of touch they are, because Luntz said these people in his focus group were the Republican base.
+So that's another thing that has, after this focus group, Luntz said that he thinks, the one you're talking about, he thinks the Republican leadership in the House and Senate needs to come in there, and they need to watch one of these and find out how far out of touch they are, because Luntz said these people in his focus group were the Republican base.

 And as far as they were concerned, Trump couldn't say anything wrong.